Showing posts with label driving. Show all posts

 Some of the places that we ate while in Cancun were McDonald's, Hooters, the Oasis Hotel Restaurant, and local Mexican restaurants.

-We strolled along white sandy beaches watching the warm incredible blue waters flow, it was very calming.
+We strolled along white-sand beaches, watching the warm, incredible blue waters flow; it was very calming.

-Where we stayed had great restaurants, and modern shopping facilities and was a semi-peaceful diversion to all of the glitz and hype.
+Where we stayed had great restaurants and modern shopping facilities, and it was a semi-peaceful diversion from all the glitz and hype.

 We went to a disco club and recorded some of the dancers with our new video camera.